 Why is it important to report incidents of academic dishonesty to the Office of Student Conduct?

 The Office of Student Conduct serves as the central reporting location for academic honesty violations.
 Reporting incidents of dishonesty to OSC allows for patterns and trends to be identified, whether that be for a particular student or for a certain major or department.
-Identifying trends might allow for training with specific departments or colleges on how to decrease the opportunities for dishonesty.
+Identifying trends might allow for training with specific departments or colleges.

 Reporting allows for formal intervention by OSC with individual students and prevents multiple instances of dishonesty across courses or semesters.